-The Consultant Surgeon completes the HTA-A and HTA-B forms.
-These forms are checked by the nursing staff and the LDC returns the forms to NHSBT within 7 days.
+The consultant surgeons involved in retrieval and transplantation complete the HTA-A and HTA-B forms respectively in conjunction with the nursing staff.
+Once the forms are completed and checked by the nursing staff, they are sent to the data department in the hospital where they are scanned into the computer system and sent to NHS Blood and Transplant (NHSBT) within 7 days.

-Following the transplant, the donor and recipient remain in hospital for a period of time and are monitored by the Consultant Nephrologist regularly during this time.
+Following the transplant, the donor and recipient remain in hospital for a period of time and are monitored by the consultant transplant surgeon and nephrologist regularly during this time.
 The establishment makes arrangements for on-going monitoring and follow up of the donor.
-A discharge letter is sent to the donor's General Practitioner which includes a reminder to alert the establishment should the living donor present with any medical conditions which may have an impact the recipient.
+If the donor wishes to be returned to the care of their general practitioner (GP), a discharge letter is sent to the donor's GP.